KotoLLC/peacenik/README.md

 ![new nodes](readme-images/3-register.png)

 Mike invites his mother Fran, and Steve, to be friends.
-We'll get to Tina a little later.
+We'll look at Janice a little later.

 ![new nodes](readme-images/4-invitation.png)